a-quei/qtuna/README.md

-# QTuna: a Corpus for the Generation of Quantified Statements
+# QTUNA: a Corpus for the Generation of Quantified Statements

 The QTuna Dataset, which is detailed in the paper *Introducing and Analysing QTuna: a Corpus for the Generation of Quantified Statements* (link TBC), in the proceeding of 12th International Conference on Natural Language Generation (INLG 2019).